What is Migraine?

 What’s the History of Migraine

-So, this puts us timeline wise up to about 2017-2019, where a landmark study and review of all migraine literature created an updated working theory about why and how migraine occurs.
-According to this, Migraine is an altered brain state, a genetic one, creating an “overly sensitive” brain.
-This altered brain state theory combines all the previous ones, as we know that brain vasculature and nerves ARE involved, but not solely from a single lens perspective.
-Migraine is now a multifactorial disease, with 4 primary components.
+This brings us to the timeline of approximately 2017-2019, during which a significant study and review of existing migraine literature developed an updated working theory regarding the causes and mechanisms of migraines.
+According to this theory, Migraine is an altered genetic brain state that leads to an “overly sensitive” brain.
+This altered brain state theory encompasses previous theories, as we now understand that both brain vasculature and nerves are involved, but not from a single perspective.
+Migraine is now recognized as a multifactorial disease with four primary components.

 The 4 Components of Migraine